Cabinet and Rack Installation

 The cabinet or rack must also meet the following requirements:

-- The minimum vertical rack space for the Cisco Nexus 6004 chassis must be four RU (rack units).
+- The minimum vertical rack space for the Cisco Nexus 5596 chassis and Cisco Nexus 5020 chassis must be two RU (rack units), equal to 3.50 inches (8.9 cm).

-- The width between the rack-mounting rails must be at least 19 inches if the rear of the switch is not attached to the rack.
+- The width between the rack-mounting rails must be at least 17.75 inches (45.1 cm) if the rear of the switch is not attached to the rack.
 For four-post EIA racks, this is the distance between the two front rails.

 - For four-post EIA cabinets (perforated or solid-walled), the requirements are as follows: